 The value-added tax (IVA) in Colombia is 19% and is levied on pretty much everything.
-Many hotels quote prices without the tax and then add it to the bill – make sure to check when making a booking.
+Many hotels quote prices without the tax then add it to the bill – check this when making a booking.
 In stores prices shown generally already include the tax.
-Meals in restaurants don't attract IVA but rather an 8% sales tax that is usually included in the prices on the menu.
+Restaurant meals don't attract IVA but rather an 8% sales tax that's usually included in the prices on the menu.

-Everything except water, sanitary products and public transport attracts the VAT.
+Everything except water, sanitary products and public transport attracts the IVA.
 Be sure to hang onto your receipts for any big-ticket luxury items.
-Foreigners may request a refund of the 16% IVA on all goods purchased with a foreign debit or credit card above COP$318,000 during their stay in Colombia.
+Foreigners may request a refund of the 19% IVA on all goods purchased with a foreign debit or credit card above COP$331,560 during their stay in Colombia.
 Get to the airport with plenty of time to submit your receipts to DIAN (Dirección de Impuestos y Aduanas Nacionales; the customs bureau) – you must do it before check-in.
 You'll need to bring a copy of your passport and the entry stamp.
-The maximum claimable amount is COP$3,185,900.
+The maximum claimable amount is COP$3,315,600.

 The telephone system in Colombia is modern and works well for both domestic and international calls.
-Landlines are operated by different companies in different cities, many of which were once state entities that have been privatized.
+Cell (mobile) phone coverage is extensive and inexpensive.

 Public telephones exist in cities and large towns, but they are few and far between, and most are out of order.
 In their place you'll see shops, kiosks and street vendors selling 'minutos' or phone minutes on a bunch of mobile handsets.
 These vendors purchase prepaid minutes in bulk, and it is always cheaper to make calls with them than to use credit on your own handset.
 For this reason many Colombians use their handsets to receive calls only and use street vendors when they need to make calls.
 Rates oscillate between COP$150 and COP$400 a minute to call anywhere in the country.